Sobarzo14/course-clarity/data/HCDD113.md

-Course Syllabus
-Jump to Today
-HCDD 113: Foundations of Human-Centered Design and DevelopmentSpring 2024 Please note that the specifics of this Course Syllabus are subject to change.
+# HCDD 113: Foundations of Human-Centered Design and DevelopmentSpring 2024
+Please note that the specifics of this Course Syllabus are subject to change.
 The instructor will notify studentsof any changes and students will be responsible for abiding by them.
+## Instructor:
-Instructor: Jacquelyn Williams, jkg93@psu.edu (mailto:jkg93@psu.ecu) Office hours: by appointment.
+Jacquelyn Williams, jkg93@psu.edu (mailto:jkg93@psu.ecu) Office hours: by appointment.
+## Learning Assistants:
-Learning Assistants: Wynne Segal, wqs5272@psu.edu. (mailto:wqs5272@psu.edu)
+Wynne Segal, wqs5272@psu.edu. (mailto:wqs5272@psu.edu)
+## Email Interactions:
-Email Interactions: I will make every effort to reply to your emails within 24 hours.
+I will make every effort to reply to your emails within 24 hours.
-Class meeting time & place: Spring 2024:  MWF 10:10 - 11:00 in Westgate Bldg.
+## Class meeting time & place:
+Spring 2024:  MWF 10:10 - 11:00 in Westgate Bldg.
 E165.
 Office Hours:  E121 Monday/Wednesday 11:00 - 12:00 and by appointment
 Content Originator: Dr. Steven R. Haynes
 COVID-19 Policies: